 - weight loss

 Osteoarthritis is what usually comes to mind when we hear "arthritis," as it's the most common form.
 It has been called degenerative arthritis because it was thought to be the result of years of wear and tear, excess weight, or prior injuries to the joint.
 However, there is also an imbalance of cartilage breakdown and repair, resulting in joint pain.
-Unlike rheumatoid arthritis, in which swelling occurs and scar tissue forms, osteoarthritis attacks the cartilage (the cushioning that acts as shock absorbers in the joint), resulting in pain as the bones rub against each other.
+Unlike rheumatoid arthritis, in which swelling occurs and scar tissue forms, osteoarthritis affects the cartilage (the cushioning that acts as shock absorbers in the joint), resulting in pain as the bones rub against each other.

 In the past, it was believed that an average amount of exercise could cause osteoarthritis.
 New research has shown that normal amounts of exercise are good for your joints.
 Talk to your doctor about how much exercise you should be getting and which types are best for you.